m4po5/Colony-Sim/README.md

 - [ ] Construct Building Task: Design and Implementation
 - [ ] Need Food Update
 - [ ] Deterioration Of Surplus Wares

+## Technical Desicions
+### Main Loop
+- Decoupled from UI to allow Browser go to sleep and the game to catch up with time when the user tabs back in.
+- :exclamation: Careful use of Events is adviced to prevent bombarding the browser in that scenario!

+### Custom Add/Remove Events
+- dynamicall triggered and managed by game engine
+  - > JS is designed to look at user-driven events like clicking and input.
+- trade-off between massively improved maintainability and slight increase of potential overlaod after sleep time.